 Perhaps an easy way to help know what food is ready to use is to practice the "first in, first out" rule.
 Dietitian Brianne Bell suggests keeping the older food options towards the front so you’re more likely to use them before the newer, fresher ingredients so they don't go to waste.

-Melissa Traub recommends baking several things at once to reduce energy and covering pots and pans while waiting for water to boil to keep the heat in and shorten the cooking time.
+Melissa Traub, RDN, recommends baking several things at once to reduce energy and covering pots and pans while waiting for water to boil to keep the heat in and shorten the cooking time.

 Another water-saving tip is to turn the water off when you're not using it.
 "To save water, turn off the faucet while washing your hands or brushing your teeth," adds Clyde.
 "If you find yourself waiting for your water to heat up for showers or baths, collect that water to reuse for watering plants or pre-washing dishes."

 In terms of food preparation, storing food in glass containers or platinum silicone, rather than plastic containers, is a small step that can greatly benefit the environment.
 Plus, these containers are more resilient for freezing!
 If you pack lunches and meals for yourself, your spouse or your children, opt for reusable sandwich bags, snack bags and lunchbox coolers.